-Recent political and social turmoil, including the terrorist attacks of September 11, 2001 and the current crisis in the Middle East, can be expected to put further pressure on economic conditions in the United States and worldwide.
-These political, social and economic conditions make it difficult for us to and plan future business activities.
-Specifically, if the current crisis in Israel escalates, our Joint Venture could be adversely affected.
+Recent political and social turmoil, including the terrorist attacks of September 11, 2001, the conflict in Iraq and the current crisis in the Middle East, can be expected to put further pressure on economic conditions in the United States and worldwide.
+These political, social and economic conditions may make it difficult for us to plan future business activities.
+Specifically, if the current crisis in Israel continues to escalate, our joint venture with Rahan Meristem Ltd. could be adversely affected.